 Possession of firearms in school zone; penalty.
-Provides, with certain exceptions, that an individual who knowingly possesses any firearm while such person is in a school zone, defined by the bill as the area within a distance of 1,000 feet from a school, is guilty of a Class 1 misdemeanor.
+Provides, with certain exceptions, that an individual who knowingly possesses any firearm within a distance of 1,000 feet from a school, is guilty of a Class 1 misdemeanor.
+An individual is permitted to possess a firearm in a school zone if (i) he is on private property, (ii) he possesses a valid concealed handgun permit, (iii) the firearm is unloaded and is in either a closed container or a locked firearms rack in or upon a motor vehicle, (iv) he possesses a firearm as part of the school's curriculum or activities or as part of a school-sponsored or school-authorized program, (v) he possesses such firearm in accordance with a contract with the school, or (vi) he is a law-enforcement officer or armed security officer hired by a private or religious school.
 02/16/16 House: Left in Militia, Police and Public Safety Notes: City Position: support HB 424 Firearms; possession in school zone, regulation by locality.
 Patrons: Simon, Murphy, Sullivan and Kory; Senators: Favola and Howell Summary as introduced: Possession of firearms in school zone; regulation by locality.
-Authorizes a locality to prohibit, with certain exceptions, an individual from knowingly possessing any firearm while such person is in a school zone, which is defined as the area within a distance of 1,000 feet of a school.
+Authorizes a locality to adopt an ordinance prohibiting an individual from knowingly possessing any firearm within 1,000 feet of a school.
+Such ordinance shall not apply to (i) an individual who is on private property, (ii) an individual who possesses a valid concealed handgun permit, (iii) a firearm that is unloaded and is either in a closed contained or a locked firearms rack in or upon a motor vehicle, (iv) an individual who possesses a firearm as part of the school's curriculum or activities or as part of a school-sponsored or school-authorized program, (v) an individual who possesses such firearm in accordance with a contract with the school, or (vi) a law-enforcement officer or armed security officer hired by a private or religious school.
 02/16/16 House: Left in Militia, Police and Public Safety Notes: City Position: support HB 426 Battery; punishment when against public transportation operators, penalty.
 Patrons: Villanueva, Davis, Helsel, Hester and Spruill Summary as introduced: Battery; public transportation operators; penalty.
-Provides that the punishment for battery of a person who is the operator of a vehicle operated by a public transportation service who is engaged in the performance of his duties is a Class 1 misdemeanor, including a term of confinement of 15 days in jail, two days of which shall be a mandatory confinement.
+Provides that the punishment for battery of a person who is the operator of a vehicle operated by a public transportation service who is engaged in the performance of his duties is a Class 1 misdemeanor, including a term of confinement of 15 days in jail, two days of which shall be mandatory minimum confinement.
 02/16/16 House: Left in Courts of Justice Notes: City Position: support HB 428 Prisoner's spouse or children; support payments by county or city.
 Patron: Hope Summary as introduced:

 Support payments by county or city.
-Designates the Department of Social Services as the entity to which a county or city within the boundaries of which a prisoner is put to work on a workhouse, city farm, or work squad shall pay funds for the support of the prisoner's spouse or children.
-The bill increases the minimum amount that the county or city shall pay from \$5 to \$20 dollars and increases the maximum amount that the county or city shall pay from \$25 to \$40 dollars for each week in the discretion of the court during any part of which any work is performed by the prisoner.
-02/09/16 House: Read third time and passed House BLOCK VOTE (99-Y 0-N) 02/10/16 Senate: Referred to Committee for Courts of Justice Notes: City Position: support HB 429 Virginia Human Rights Act; public employment, prohibited discrimination.
+Designates the Department of Social Services as the entity to which a locality within the boundaries of which a prisoner is put to work on a workhouse, city farm, or work squad shall pay funds for the support of the prisoner's spouse or children.
+The bill increases the minimum amount that the locality shall pay from \$5 to \$20 and increases the maximum amount that the county or city shall pay from \$25 to \$40 for each week in the discretion of the court during any part of which any work is performed by the prisoner.
+03/04/16 Governor: Approved by Governor-Chapter 220 (effective 7/1/16) Notes: City Position: support HB 429 Virginia Human Rights Act; public employment, prohibited discrimination.
 Patrons: Villanueva, Keam, Heretick, Kory, Levine, Lopez, Mason, Rasoul, Sickles, Simon and Yost Summary as introduced: